Marketing is getting tougher.

 Timing for You: The "2 Weeks Out" Rule

 The timing of your webinar also affects you as the host.
 I recommend keeping yourself honest with some preemptive scheduling.

 If it's the first time you're delivering a given webinar, you’ll need a bit of lead time to prepare.
 But you don't want too much lead time, or you'll fall off track.

 Give yourself no more than 2 weeks, as a sort of accountability hack.
-This keeps a fire burning under your tuchus and forces you to get things done (like preparing your slideshow) in a timely manner.
+This keeps a fire burning under your tuchus.
+It forces you to get things done (like preparing your slideshow) on time.

 Remember Parkinson's law: tasks expand to fill the amount of time you give yourself!